Still No Justice Two Years After UM Student's Murder - HottyToddy

 “I know everyone has been backlogged from our courts all the way down,” Busby said.

-Lafayette County Coroner Rocky Kennedy told Hottytoddy.com recently that the final autopsy report has still not be released by the State Medical Examiner’s office.
+Lafayette County Coroner Rocky Kennedy told Hottytoddy.com recently that the final autopsy report has still not been released by the State Medical Examiner’s office.

-Kennedy said without the final report, it would make it difficult for Theesfeld’s trial to move forward.
+Kennedy said not having the final autopsy report makes it difficult for Theesfeld’s trial to move forward.

-“Without that autopsy report you don’t have that documentation of the number of location of wounds or significant health-related items,” he said.
+“Without that autopsy report, you don’t have that documentation of the number or location of wounds or significant health-related items,” he said.
 “I think it’s a tragedy.
 We need more pathologists.”

 Kennedy said there is only one pathologist for the state working on autopsy reports.